quain24/KeePass/README.md

 Ideal solution for having a centralised password storage for a single person or whole company.
 Store Your passwords on a server and let Your services / apps ask for them when needed.

+## Supported frameworks
+This library requires .NET 6.\
+From version 1.1.0.0 onwards .NET 5 version of this software became legacy.
+Code for it is located [here](https://github.com/quain24/KeePass/tree/net5).

 ## Prerequisites